groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.3.11.8 =
+* FIXED comptibility bug with plugins which include forms on all admin pages.
+* FIXED Plaintext emails being sent out with missing line breaks when using the Groundhogg sending service.

 = 1.3.11.7 =
 * FIXED Listener for bounce errors when using GHSS not causing PHP notice on PHP < 7.1